fmendonca7/housecallpro-PM-case/eval_spec.md

 The system should not ship if any of the following are true:

-- **Confident-Wrong rate > 3%** — the SDR leads with wrong competitive intel in a live call
+- **High-Confidence Wrong rate > 3%** — the SDR leads with wrong competitive intel in a live call
 - **Coverage < 55%** — not enough leads are enriched to justify the workflow change
 - **Any hallucinated evidence** — LLM-generated booking URLs or signals presented as observed facts